This is Part 2 of 3 in the Chile Overlander Series. To read Part 1, see here.

 All along the edges of each abandoned place were scattered items from a time long forgotten – tattered children’s’ shoes, elixir bottles, old bottle caps, and broken kitchenware.
 All of the artifacts looked like they had come from the 40s or 50s era.
 We were baffled as to the reason this place had been abandoned.

 Though we wondered if spirits had attached themselves to this place as well, we slept peacefully and without disturbance.
 We weren’t quite sure if we were allowed to camp here, but after watching a gorgeous sunrise in the morning, we were gone without a trace and on the road again.

 Camping has always been one of our favorite past times, and a large part of our childhoods.
 Through our overland camps, however, we’re finding the thrill of being stealth about it very enjoyable.
 The rush of not knowing what our next Overland adventure “theme” will be is exciting, and it makes for one hell of an Overland adventure.

 These past two weeks have brought with them the awe and wonder that we’ve sought since the day we arrived in Chile.
 Finally, we’re out of the desert and into the green spring season.
 It’s time we head to the areas of this skinny country that we’ve only read about in books, towards Patagonia and the island of Chiloé.
-We hope the next leg of the trip will be full of exploration and realization, and we’re sure we’ll not only encounter this, but tons of unexpected adventures as well.
+We hope the next leg of the trip will be full of exploration and realization, and we’re sure we’ll not only encounter this, but tons of other unexpected adventures as well!